';

 Iceland

-Iceland is a true wonder of nature and is an island wilderness located on the geological border between North-America and Europe, which is in a state of constant dynamic change and energy.
+A true wonder of nature, Iceland is an island wilderness located geologically on the border between North-America and Europe, which is in a state of constant dynamic change and energy.

-Three of the world’s top ten waterfalls can be found in this land of fire and ice, and some of its most powerful volcanoes, as well as some of the world’s greatest glaciers, lava fields, and most unique formations.
+Three of the world’s top ten waterfalls and some of the planet’s most powerful volcanoes can be found in this land of ‘fire and ice’, as it is called due to the numerous glaciers and volcanoes spread across its length.
+It boasts some of the world’s greatest glaciers, lava fields, and most unique formations.

-Today, we travel to the village of Husafell, on the edge of the massive Langjokull Glacier.
-An adapted army-truck takes us right onto this huge expanse of ice, on a journey on top of the glacier itself.
+• Today, we travel to the village of Husafell, on the edge of the massive Langjokull Glacier.
+An adapted army-truck takes us right onto this huge expanse of ice to journey on top of the glacier itself.

-We then disembark at the edge of an incredible feet of engineering – a labyrinth of tunnels and caves dug into the glacier itself, where we fit our shoes with crampons and walk through the ice , admiring the incredible formations and blue-ice of the world under the glacier.
+We then disembark at the edge of an incredible feet of engineering – a labyrinth of tunnels and caves dug into the glacier, where we fit our shoes with crampons and walk through the ice admiring the incredible formations and blue-ice of the world under the glacier.

 The adventurous can try snowmobiling on the glacier. (extra cost- to be pre booked)